04RR/LLM-Trainer/README.md

 # Train LLMs with qLoRA!

 ## Introduction
-This repository contains scripts and configurations for training and merging models using LoRA (Low-Rank Adaptation) and BitsAndBytes for efficient AI model training.
+This repository contains scripts and configurations for training and merging models using the qLoRA method for efficient model training.

 ## Prerequisites
 - Python 3.x